dixonaws/aws-cloudops-linux/content/further_reading/_index.md

 #### Ideas to learn more about Linux and EC2
 We've collected links to resources to help you round out your understanding of running Linux on AWS.
+- Try the [AWS CloudShell](https://aws.amazon.com/cloudshell/) - a barebones Linux instance that you can access from the AWS console.
+Can you use it to login to the EC2 instance you created in this session?

 - Install the AWS Command Line Interface (CLI) and try to run through the steps in this workshop using only the command line.